Cold, leaky waders will absolutely ruin an otherwise perfect day on the water. Our look at the best fly fishing waders will help you avoid that fate.

 Best Waist Waders

-Bottom Line: If you’re wading in smaller streams where you only need lower body protection, Patagonia’s Gunnison Gorge waders might be the best you can buy.
+If you’re wading in smaller streams where you only need lower body protection, Patagonia’s Swiftcurrent Wading Pants might be the best you can buy.
 I love their light 2 lb design and high quality seam construction.
 The waterproof internal pocket for your phone is a great feature, too.

 Simms Freestone Waist Waders

-Bottom Line: These Simms Freestone waders are nearly identical to the aforementioned Patagonia Gunnison Gorge waders.
-They’re a couple ounces heavier and are made of a different material — though still high quality and breathable.
+Bottom Line: These Simms Freestone waders are nearly identical to the aforementioned Patagonia Swiftcurrent waders.
+They’re a couple of ounces heavier and are made of a different material — though still high quality and breathable.
 In our opinion, choosing between the two waist waders comes down to which brand you prefer.

-Bottom Line: A quality waist wader for significantly less than the Patagonia or Simms waders listed here, Cabela’s breathable stockingfoot waist wader is great for anyone looking to stay dry in shallow wader without paying through the nose.
+Bottom Line: A quality waist wader for significantly less than the Patagonia or Simms waders listed here, Caddis breathable waist wader is great for anyone looking to stay dry in shallow water without paying through the nose.

 Best Hip Waders